tbogdala/nanogpt-rusted/README.md

 If you pass `--prepare-dataset-gpt2 "dataset_shakelove"`, it will attempt to create a dataset that is 25% Lovecraft and 75% Shakespeare based on the assembled streams of text from the files contained in the folders.
-In the above example, there's far more tokens available in the complete works of Shakespeare, so the total tokens in the dataset will be reduce to accomodate the ratio and the available Lovecraft text.
+In the above example, there's far more tokens available in the complete works of Shakespeare, so the total tokens in the dataset will be reduce to accommodate the ratio and the available Lovecraft text.

 Keep in mind that if you're using Project Gutenberg text files, make sure to remove the header **AND** footer they add before preparing the dataset.